 SB: Can you give me more of an idea about how things go day to day in the office and what it’s like to be in the line of work that you’re in?

 TT: Sure, so Freedom of the Press Foundation has about 15 employees.
 We’re based in San Francisco and New York.
 And there are all sorts of things that we work on besides SecureDrop and Secure The News.
 We do digital security trainings inside news organizations.
 We often come to universities to do digital security trainings.
 So if you want someone to come to your school and so that you can learn more about these types of digital security techniques, please reach out to us; we’d be happy to come and visit and give a workshop or a seminar so that folks can learn more about this.
 Day to day, we have a bunch of engineers working on these tech projects, but then we’re also doing advocacy.
-We’re very active on social media, @FreedomofPress on and on .
+We’re very active on social media, @FreedomofPress on Twitter and on Facebook.
 And right now, there seems to be a new threat to press freedom every day with the current administration, so certainly times are busy, but we feel like it’s our job to help journalists with not just problems that they have been facing, but try to think about the problems that they could face in the future with the advance of technology.
 And certainly, these problems are not going away.

 SB: Is there any advice you’d give to student journalists who are looking to go into doing this sort of reporting that you do?